netobserv/network-observability-operator/docs/FlowCollector.md

-FlowCollector is the Schema for the flowcollectors API, which pilots and configures netflow collection.
+FlowCollector is the schema for the network flows collection API, which pilots and configures the underlying deployments.

 <table>
     <thead>